IMRO – Bulgarian National Movement: Social issues

-VMRO is staunchly socially conservative and adamantly opposes same-sex marriage, even going as far as to propose additional amendments to Bulgaria's constitution to preemptively block any gay marriage law from being passed in the future.
+VMRO-BND is staunchly socially conservative and adamantly opposes same-sex marriage, even going as far as to propose additional amendments to Bulgaria's constitution to preemptively block any gay marriage law from being passed in the future.
 VMRO-BND denounces all forms of public manifestation of LGBTQ rights.

 During the 2020–2021 Bulgarian protests, Karakachanov expressed the opinion that the protests were organized by "a few Sorosoidite NGOs and extra-parliamentary political parties" to seize power, claiming that the goal of the protests, in his view, was to "bring gay marriage" and "create a gender republic", which he disagreed with.

 It also proposed constitutional amendments that would ban people without a minimal amount of education from voting in elections or referendums, as well as amendments that would bring back mandatory conscription for all males.
 VMRO-BND has strongly opposed the Istanbul Convention, with the Bulgarian Orthodox Party siding with the party after having initially supported the treaty.
 VMRO-BND's representatives have emphasized the image of a traditional family as consisting of a man, a woman and children (boys and girls), based on traditional Bulgarian and Christian values.
 They oppose liberal values, such as multiculturalism and "gender ideology", defined as "a policy against nature".
 It supports the death penalty.